Best Life Insurance for Married Couples

 If you’re married, a joint life insurance policy can save you money and keep your family financially secure in the event of you or your spouse’s death.
-To find the best deal, comparison shop because there are many different companies and options on the market, and their terms and rates vary.
+To find the best deal, comparison shop because there are many companies on the market.

 Many or all of the companies featured provide compensation to LendEDU.
 These commissions are how we maintain our free service for consumers.
 Compensation, along with hours of in-depth editorial research, determines where & how companies appear on our site.